Skip to main content

 Practicalities

-Before attempting to convert existing data, it is recommended that a backup of the database is taken in case an issue arises.
+Before attempting to convert existing data, it is recommended that a backup of the database is taken in case any issues arise.
 Furthermore, of the databases supported by Rucio, only PostgreSQL has been tested on real data.
 Based on this test (which was performed on a machine with 64GB memory and four Intel Xeon E5-2430 v2), the tables with 2 columns that needed updating were converted at a rate of 5GB of data per hour.
 However many tables do not need any changes, so the process will likely be faster than this in practice.
 Another approach to speed up the conversion is to skip the "history" tables, as these can be very large.
 Unlike other tables these do not have foreign key constraints set, and so do not need to be updated in order to use the database.
 While the history will be inaccessible from the new VO, it will still exist in the database and could be accessed using the super_root account if needed.

 S-VO to M-VO